hmslima/sambahsacompletegrammar/sambahsa-en.md

-undetermined pronouns are used when it's not known the genre or it's not desired to say the genre. **Pay attention:** from now, all pronouns or articles that I *don't* indicate as *neutral* or *undetermined*, will have the masculine genre or the feminine genre, but I can specify whether the word is related to a male or female being if it's really necessary, when the word itself can't informe to which gender it is related.
+undetermined pronouns are used when it's not known the genre or it's not desired to say the genre. **Pay attention:** from now, all pronouns or articles that I *don't* indicate as *neutral* or *undetermined*, will have either the masculine genre or the feminine genre, but I can specify whether the word is related to a male or female being if it's really necessary, when the word itself can't inform to which gender it is related.
 Are we understood?

 To make clear what is *neutral* and what is *undetermined*, look the
 examples: